Get to know the dogs at the center of our cause

 Matching You with a Service Dog that Meets Your Needs

-Our team at the farm spends significant time with each service dog to learn about their personality and mannerisms.
+Our team at the Service Dog Project facility spends significant time with each service dog to learn about their personality and mannerisms.
 Extensive notes are taken on each pup regarding everything from their sleep habits, learning abilities, and personality type such as openness, conscientiousness, extraversion, agreeableness, and compulsiveness.
-When matching a pup, we'll give potential recipients an extensive questionnaire to learn about their personality, walking style, and more.
+When matching a pup, we'll give potential recipients an extensive questionnaire to learn about their personality, walking style, home environment and more.
 Our questionnaire is followed by an in-person visit, which helps us match potential recipients to a Great Dane that most compliments their personality and needs.